 A pork butt typically costs half as much as a brisket.

-The two cuts take just about as long to cook and some people flat out like pulled pork more than smoked brisket.
+The two cuts take just about as long to cook, even when wrapped in foil, and some people flat out like pulled pork more than smoked brisket.

 For a more detailed comparison between these two choices check out my article on Pulled Pork vs Brisket.